A History as Colorful as Texas Wildflowers

 In 1994 the name changed once again to Lake Austin Spa Resort and its activities and fitness programs and menu offerings continued to evolve allowing guests greater opportunities to achieve a healthy, active lifestyle, not a quick fix.

 Not long after the new spa opened, Lake Austin Spa Resort quickly became recognized for its casual elegance centered on comfort and beauty.
-Ranked Top 10 for over 10 years by Travel + Leisure and Conde Nast Traveler including most recently, #1 Resort in Texas and the Midwest.
+Ranked Top 10 for over 10 years by Travel + Leisure and Conde Nast Traveler including most recently, #3 Best Spa Resort in the US.